manlio99/Materia-de-aprendizaje/README.md

 ## Midterm Projects

 ### [Predicting IMDB rating for movies](https://github.com/emmanueliarussi/DataScienceCapstone/tree/master/3_MidtermProjects/ProjectIMDB)
 The goal of this project is to build a model that predicts the IMDB rating score based on attributes as duration, actors or even titles.
-You will be working with data from the Internet Movie Database [website] (https://www.imdb.com/).

 ### [Understanding Boston Housing Prices](https://github.com/emmanueliarussi/DataScienceCapstone/tree/master/3_MidtermProjects/ProjectBHP)
 The goal of this project is to understand which of the variables in study drive the price of homes in Boston.